NerdyGriffin/DSC_UI/README.md

 Author: Christian Kunis (Nov 29 2018)

+NOTE: This project is currently a work-in-progress.
+Not all features have been implemented and all code may be subject to change.

 --------Graphic UI Instructions--------

 To run the Graphical User Interface (GUI), run the file DSC_GUI_APP.mlapp or type DSC_GUI_APP in the MATLAB command window.